hellojwilde/gossamer/README.md

 [![Stories in Ready](https://badge.waffle.io/hellojwilde/gossamer.png?label=ready&title=Ready)](https://waffle.io/hellojwilde/gossamer)

-*browser.html* is a platform research project closely related to [Servo](https://github.com/servo/servo).
+*Gossamer* is an experimental fork of browser.html, a platform research project closely related to [Servo](https://github.com/servo/servo).
 It's not a product.
 We are exploring future UI paradigms strictly only because we are curious what future needs will be on our platform and processes to build our platform, which we want to evolve.